 Lately, we’ve been staying in hostels/homes where we can cook.
 It’s been fun to make pasta with other travelers, instead of eating out like usual, though we don’t miss washing dishes.

 The weather here is quite warm, strange to be in the southern hemisphere, and have the days long and sunny in November.
 There are lots of Christmas decorations and Santas basking in the sun of store windows and buildings.

-We will spend 10 days around the lake district and the folklore and densely forested island of Chiloe, before getting a 4 day ferry from Puerto Montt to Puerto Natales, past icebergs and fjords and the wonders of Patagonia.
-It is suppose to look similar to Alaska and we are looking forward to hiking in Torres del Paine national park and Fitz Roy in Argentina.
+We will spend 10 days around the lake district and the folklore and densely forested island of Chiloe, before getting a 4-day ferry from Puerto Montt to Puerto Natales, past icebergs and fjords and the wonders of Patagonia.
+It is supposed to look similar to Alaska and we are looking forward to hiking in Torres del Paine national park and Fitz Roy in Argentina.